Unsuitable Homes

 - Children are more likely to: encounter stress, anxiety and depression; have poorer physical health, slow growth; and display lower attainment at school due to missing school more frequently through illness and infection.

-- All ages are at increased risk of accidents, respiratory and infectious diseases, such as tuberculosis and Covid 19.
+- All ages are at increased risk of accidents, respiratory and infectious diseases.

 - Irregular or disturbed sleep.